 Mahla Pearlman Award

-The Award is named in honour of the former Chief Judge of the Land and Environment Court of New South Wales, and former President of the Law Council of Australia, the late honourable Mahla Pearlman AO.
+The award is named in honour of the former Chief Judge of the Land and Environment Court of New South Wales, and former President of the Law Council of Australia, the late honourable Mahla Pearlman AO.

-The Award is conducted annually by the Australian Environment and Planning Law Group of the Law Council's Legal Practice Section.
+The award is conducted annually by the Australian Environment and Planning Law Group of the Law Council's Legal Practice Section.

-To be eligible for the Award, a nominee must be:
+To be eligible for the award, a nominee must be:

 - engaged in practice in any Australian jurisdiction (including in private practice, a government law firm, as in-house counsel or in an NGO) or be an academic teaching or researching in the field of environmental law or related area at an Australian university; and

-- under 35 years of age as at 31 October of the award year.
+- under 35 years of age as at 30 April 2023.